Jahia/content-integrity/README.md

 Example of URL to call : http://localhost:8080/cms/render/default/en/sites/mySite/home.verifyIntegrityOfSiteContent.do

-The action will then log detected node in errors with a message specifying the issue
+The action will then log detected node in errors with a message specifying the issue It will also return JSON result for automation.
+You can check for those keys in the result :
+- siteContentIsValid : "true" or "false" value, depending on the result of the verification
+- numberOfErrors : number of errors found during the verification
+- errors : logged errors found